Onset occurs during adolescence and young adulthood.

 Mainly affects women.

-Typically, manifests after intensive UV exposure; clinical symptoms last several days; remission occurs without complication.
+Typically, manifests after exposure to intense ultraviolet radiation (UVR); clinical symptoms last several days and remission occurs without complication.

 Papules/papulovesicles and plaques on exposed sites are characteristic.

-Topical corticosteroid creams or lotions are the mainstay of therapy, with the addition of oral corticosteroids/nonsteroidal anti-inflammatory drugs (NSAIDs) in severe disease.
+Topical corticosteroid creams or lotions are the mainstay of therapy, with the addition of oral corticosteroids and nonsteroidal anti-inflammatory drugs (NSAIDs) in severe disease.

-Prophylaxis is an important part of management with avoidance of sun exposure, physical UV protection, and light-hardening.
+Prophylaxis is an important part of management with avoidance of sun exposure, physical UVR protection, and light hardening.

-Polymorphous light eruption (PLE) is a benign skin disease that occurs in genetically predisposed people after intensive UV exposure.
-Clinical signs include severe itching and small papules, plaques, and papulovesicles on predilection sites, such as the V-neck area, dorsal aspects of the arms and hands, legs, and less commonly on the face.
-Etiology remains elusive; however, UV-A-induced oxidative stress appears to play a key role.
+Polymorphous light eruption (PLE) is a benign skin disease that occurs in genetically predisposed people after exposure to ultraviolet radiation (UVR).
+Clinical signs include severe itching and small papules, plaques, and papulovesicles on predilection sites, such as the V-shaped neck area, dorsal aspects of the arms, hands, legs, and less commonly on the face.
+Etiology remains elusive; however, longer wavelength UVR (315-400nm) induced oxidative stress appears to play a key role.

 History and exam

 MS has been reimbursed by Vichy and La Roche Posay for presenting video clips and attending conferences about skin disease.